mamacneil/BIOL3782/README.md

 ## Grading scheme

-Students will be assessed based on in-lab exercises (50%) and four assignments (50%).
+Students will be assessed based on in-lab exercises (50%) and three assignments (50%).
 There will be no final exam.

 Assignments are to be developed and submitted within the class JupyterHub framework.